simple-acme/simple-acme.github.io/manual/system-requirements.md

 ---
 # System requirements
-Officially, Microsoft only supports Windows Server 2016 and higher for .NET7, which this program builds and depends on.
-If you're stuck on an older version of Windows (sorry), consider running the latest version of win-acme on a different machine and transfering the certificates over to the older machine using an installation script.
+Officially, Microsoft only supports Windows Server 2016 and higher for .NET 8.0, which this program builds and depends on.
+If you're stuck on an older version of Windows (sorry), consider running the latest version of simple-acme on a different machine and transfering the certificates over to the older machine using an installation script.

-If you absolutely must run win-acme on the older machine, you can use an older release of the software and accept all known bugs and limitations, because they are not supported anymore.
+If you absolutely must run on the older machine, you can use an older release of the software and accept all known bugs and limitations, because they are not supported anymore.